Alex-Lafleur/Cardano-Constitution-Draft/README.md

 All governance powers granted hereby will be vested in the Cardano Community, which will consist of a Constitutional Committee, Delegated Representative and Stake Pool Operators.

 ### Section.
 2.

+The Constitutional Committee of the Cardano blockchain shall be composed of any number of members from anywhere around the world, chosen by the  ("New constitutional committee") governance action thereof, for the duration of `termLimits` protocol parameter; and each Committe members shall have one vote.